OUTPUT: Wastewater, emissions and solid waste.

 Waste destination

-A very important example of such recovery is that of Chromium (III) from tanning liquor, which is then reintroduced into the production process.
+A very important example of such recovery is that of Chromium (III) from tanning liquor and reused in production.

-Then there is waste resulting from the tanning preparation phases (such as fleshing, etc.) which are classified as ABPs (Animal By-Products).
-This is biological waste that is reinserted into production cycles of other supply chains, where it is broken down into simpler molecules (peptides and amino acids), becoming biostimulants and fertilisers for agriculture: a precious nourishment for plants, collagen for cosmetics, nutraceuticals and adhesives, jellies for the food sector and pharmaceutical industry.
+Then there is biological waste resulting from the tanning preparation phases (such as fleshing, etc.) which are classified as ABPs (Animal By-Products).
+These waste become biostimulants, a precious nourishment for plants, and fertilisers for agriculture, collagen for cosmetics, nutraceuticals and adhesives, jellies for the food sector and pharmaceutical industry.